Esshahn/www.awsm-11ty.de/src/blog/fairlight-unpacking.md

 Yes!
 The result is the same as with the previous method.
 I've shown you both approaches since either can come in handy.
 Now that we have done our homework and learned how to do it manually, we can lean back and check out a tool that does this automatically for us.

-What did you say?
+*What?
+I'm sorry, didn't get that...
+Ahh, yes yes, automatically...
+No. Right, that is not neede... what?
+Why?
-Oh, you mean, err.., I should have shown you that one first?
+Oh, you mean, err.., I should have shown you the most convenient solution first?*

 ![drevil](/assets/img/blog/fairlight/drevil.gif)